 %include "my/download/path/fancymacro.sas";

-While manual download has the virtue of being straightforward to implement, it does have the disadvantages of (a) being manual and (b) not being robust to code updates.
+Although manual download has the virtue of being straightforward to implement, there are disadvantages including (a) being manual and (b) not being robust to code updates.

 AUTOMATED CODE DOWNLOAD

 A more robust solution is to skip the manual download and use statements within the software to access the code directly online.
-This approach avoids any manual steps and also makes sure that you're always using the latest version of the code.
+This approach avoids any manual steps and also ensures that users always using the latest version of the code.

-In R the devtools package contains a function named install_github.
-This function allows you to automate the installation of other packages directly from GitHub.
+In R, the devtools package contains a function named install_github.
+This function allows users to automate the installation of other packages directly from GitHub.

 # Install and source the devtools package. install.packages("devtools") library(devtools) # Call install_github to download a repository directly from GitHub. install_github("someuser/endswithR") library(endswithR)

-In SAS there is no built-in functionality to simultaneously download and install code from GitHub, which prompted the creation of the SAS macro %install_github (available at RhoInc/sas-install-github).
-This macro behaves a lot like the corresponding R package.
+SAS lacks built-in functionality to simultaneously download and install code from GitHub, which prompted the creation of the SAS macro %install_github (available at RhoInc/sas-install-github).
+This macro behaves like the corresponding R package.
 After a one-time manual download and install of the %install_github macro itself, SAS users are henceforth able to use the macro to automagically download and install other SAS code directly from GitHub.

 *--- point to the manually downloaded install_github macro ---; %include "my/utility/macros/install_github.sas"; *--- use install_github to install SAS code directly from GitHub ---; %install_github(repo=rhoinc/violinPlot,file=src/violinPlot.sas);